 Absolutely!
 But before I tell you about it, you have to promise do something: throw out the idea that your “workout” has to be long, hard, and sweaty.

-Since we threw out the idea of the long-hard-sweaty workout, what could be left?
-A workout that’s quick and actually works.
 Research has shown that multiple, short bursts of exercise are just as effective as one long workout.
 In fact, these small bursts can be even more so, since most of us can find five minutes to exercise on days we might otherwise not have time for it.
-Think about when you might be able to find five minutes.
-I have confidence, you’ll find it!
+Take a moment and consider all the spare few minutes you have here and there in your day.

-The Five-Minute Workout is no gimmick.
-There are no videos to subscribe to, or any special equipment needed.
-Just you, and a little effort (five minutes’ worth, actually).
-We are surrounded by opportunities to move more, stay active, and feel better every single day, though sometimes it takes some brainstorming to figure out how to use them.
-My workshop, “The Five-Minute Workout!” takes you through that process.
-Find your time for a five minute workout, plus create strategies to get around the challenges that life throws at you, and discover how five minute really can make you fitter and stronger.
-Join us for the next workshop, on May 7th in Portland, Oregon.
+We are surrounded by opportunities to move more, stay active, and feel better every single day.
+Sometimes it takes some brainstorming to figure out how to use them.
+You can get creative on your own, or if you want some help to find your five minutes, check out HealthFit’s Healthy Habit Coaching.
+A few sessions will give you strategies to get around the challenges that life throws at you, and you’ll discover how five minutes really can make you fitter and stronger.